snap-stanford/snap-python/doc/source/reference/GetInvParticipRat.rst

 .. function:: GetInvParticipRat(MaxEigVecs, TimeLimit)

-Computes Inverse participation ratio of a given graph.
+A graph method that computes the inverse participation ratio of an undirected graph.

 Parameters: